orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-vertex = graph which defines edges
-edge = initial/terminals defined on vertex
--.- = ??? defines two sides of an edge and a way to reference it, .self not sccounted for
-hyperedge: follow entire initial/terminal, skip the .self (-.-)

-vertex; graph of edges in/out
-edge; graph of vertices it's made out of

-Vertex references another vertex
-edge references another edge

-Vertex - follow graph, match for Initials (Outgoing Edges) & Terminals (Incoming Edges) Hyperedge - follow graph, match for Vertices (graphs of initials/terminals)

-Vertex in a normal graph is like a hyperedge?

 In hypergraphs, the vertices and edges are separated, in the case of reprogrammability, this becomes less obvious; When vertices mention vertices instead of edges, and edges mention other edges instead of vertices, determining whether something is an edge or vertex becomes contextual/.../dynamic.

-What about dynamically changing rewrite rules, are those explored by anyone? ; some form of reprogrammability as foundational

 Interpreting; Functions (and coordinate spaces), variables, speeds, acceleration